NBISweden/sda-web-portal/is-sda-suitable.md

 Read more about [how access data in SDA](/data-access.html).

-## Do I have access to the required metadata?
+## Do I have all the required metadata?

 The metadata objects required for read submissions are as follows: